mlp6/Medical-Software-Design/FeedbackF17.md

 by calling setState)

-Before deploying any frontend React code, you'll want to remove registerServiceWorker() from index.js, otherwise Chrome will throw security errors that you haven't deployed your application using SSL (https).
+Before deploying any frontend React code, you'll want to remove `registerServiceWorker()` from `index.js`, otherwise Chrome will throw security errors that you haven't deployed your application using SSL (https).
 All that command does is do some caching and other things to make your page load faster, which isn't a huge deal right now.

-## SSH Raspberry Pi
-1. The IP address on the pi changes periodically.
-So this means that you will have to check the ip address before you can ssh into it
-2. I currently have the devices registered under my name.
-If you want, I can unregister the pi from my account and you can reregister it on your account, where you might be able to see a stable ip address after SSHing into the pi a few times.
-3. if you choose to register it on your account, send me your MAC address - WIFI and ETH (label which one is which) - which you can find on the back of your pi.
-I will send you an email when I unregister the pi from my account so you can register it.
-4. When you re-register the device, you can register it with WIFI and ETH to be able to use the pi either via wifi or ethernet.
-5. To reregister the device, go to https://dukereg.duke.edu/

 ## RFCs
-Don't worry too much about the Alerting section -- do be sure to talk about how you will handle errors in the Architecture section, though
-For security considerations -- don't worry too much about the prompts given (you likely will not have service secrets) but please do try to be creative and throw something you might think would be a security worry in that section :).
+Don't worry too much about the Alerting section -- do be sure to talk about how you will handle errors in the Architecture section, though For security considerations -- don't worry too much about the prompts given (you likely will not have service secrets) but please do try to be creative and throw something you might think would be a security worry in that section :).
 You may see mention of "protobufs" do not worry about those -- please just list out your RESTful API endpoints and their expected inputs/outputs in the endpoints section at minimum.
 Again, I wanted to remind folks that this is the first pass of the RFC and that it's a "living document" so will be expected to improve once you get feedback, which I would like to get to you ASAP.
 It should also be retroactivly updated as you work on your project if your design or architecture changes.

 ## Deep Learning
 I also wanted to follow up on the introduction to deep learning lecture from Thursday.
 Attached here are the slides from Ouwen's lecture.
 He has updated the Docker container with a new notebook called "MINST Notes" that walks through a great MINST training and classification example for those interested.
 As mentioned in class, we want to get you exposed to deep learning but the focus of the final project will be on the good software design practices you have been learning all semester in this class (as opposed to building the most accurate deep learning models), so we will be walking folks through much of the deep learning components.
 I highly encourage you to look through the high quality materials Ouwen has put together, as getting exposure to deep learning is more and more important as industry shifts towards machine learning.
 If you would like to reach out to Ouwen, you can contact him at ouwen.huang@duke.edu.
 Better way to utilize the R Pi earlier in the semester?

 ## Feedback from Joseph Cobb
 Overall appraisal of the course: This class is awesome!
 I really valued all of the technical skills that were covered.
 The throwing us in the deep-end approach is fun and a great way to learn (when grades aren’t stressing people out).
 I loved this class.

 *Biggest negative:* The lack of organization was a bang-your-head-on-the-wall experience at times.
 I know this was only the second offering of the course and the largest role Suyash has had to date so I understand why, but the biggest room for improvement is organization!
 Even a better way to organize resources when students want to find them would be a huge help.

 *Biggest positive:* The instructors!
 Both of you are very enthusiastic and engaging.
 After my internship over the summer (w/ Capital One), this class did feel like a work-place environment and that was cool.

 *Honesty-time:* It just came to mind that some class times could have been used better.
 For example, I didn’t love the deep dive into machine learning.
 That felt like too much too fast with not enough follow up.
 I loved the exposure and idea, but quality of exposure could be increased and quantity decreased in some ways.

 *An idea:* Because there is such a myriad of topics available to teach, a comprehensive list at the beginning of the semester and polling the class interest may allow the class to be unique each semester and maximize the expertise you both have to offer.

 I think we should start final projects earlier!
 I also wouldn’t mind rotating groups (as long as the assignments were short and for the purpose of coding best practices).

 ## Feedback from Daniel Wu
 I  just wanted to let y'all know how much for I had in BME590 this semester.
 I thought that the class was extremely well instructed and helpful in me developing good software techniques and practices.
 I look forward to one day working with you guys again.
 MHappy Holidays!